This article describes the “three pillars of learning”.

 This end goal is always developed by the “critical analysis” pillar.

 In that sense, graphically, one may add a roof on top as the “final result” (see here).

 There have been different and overlapping ways of defining higer-level representations in psychology, including:

 - Mental representations (Anderson, 2016): Anderson defines it as “pre-existing patterns of information that make it possible to process large amount of information to answer quickly and effectively in certain types of situations”

 - General theories of mind (Fallon, 2013): more tailored to empathy and interpersonal relationships, and it’s the ability to understand what others think and feel

 - Systemic thinking (Gallon, 2009): the ability to think and observe at a higher level of abstraction

 They’re all similar.

-In simple words, without making things unnecessary complicated, high-level system thinking means that you understand, and have internalized, how things work (don’t you just love it when you say the exact same thing, but in simple words?).
+In simple words, without making things unnecessarily complicated, high-level system thinking means that you understand, and have internalized, how things work (don’t you just love it when you say the same thing, but in simple words?).